 One way or another, today it was over.
 Tomorrow she was moving to another city.
 So today she would either cross the bridge, or she wouldn’t.

-Since she came to bridge everyday to cross it, one would think the right course of action now was to finally cross the bridge.
+One would think the right course of action now was to finally cross the bridge, since that was ostensibly why she’d come.
 That was the obvious answer.
 She stood at the end of the bridge, where the boundary between land and bridge blurred as dirt and moss crept onto the wooden planks.

 But not crossing the bridge had almost become a tradition in and of itself.
 She couldn’t deny that.
 Still, even though she hadn’t crossed the bridge, she had always intended to do so eventually.
 Would failing to ultimately cross the bridge render all those other days meaningless?